 But what if you’ve done all of this, or you have a genetic condition completely separate from your lifestyle, which requires medication, or you have a severe mental illness that’s resistant to anything but prescription medication.
 Here is where the “as far as practical and possible” element of veganism comes in.
 I have a whole video post with Gary Yourofsky about being 100 percent vegan so you can check that out as well.

-If you’re bedridden or in constant pain, or crippled by your own mind, you can’t really be of service to the animals, can you? i like to make the analogy of a plane going down.
+If you’re bedridden, or in constant pain, or crippled by your own mind—you can’t really be of service to the animals, can you?
+I like to make the analogy of a plane going down.
 What do they tell you when the oxygen masks come out?
 Put on your own before helping others.
 You can’t be a voice for the animals and fight for their liberation if you aren’t well yourself.

-And the only way we’re going to get animals out of our medication and out of our research is by fighting.
+Additionally, the only way we’re going to get animals out of our medication and out of our research is by fighting.
 I’ve said it before but when we are no longer slaughtering 150 billion sentient beings every year, we won’t be so hard-pressed to find new and inventive profitable ways to use their byproducts.